Dan Sheerman, Curriculum Vitae

 Work and Experience

-Working closely in conjunction with our designers to oversee transition from wireframes, initial design ideas and designed mockups into fully responsive, custom modules and page templates in HTML / CSS / Sass / Less / JS / jQuery, either to be delivered to clients as a static template package/framework for outside CMS integration, or integrated with systems such as Drupal, WordPress or PHP (or occasionally legacy .NET) projects in-house.
+Working closely in conjunction with our designers to oversee transition from wireframes, initial design ideas and designed mockups into fully responsive, custom modules, page templates, and more recently component libraries in HTML / CSS / Sass / jQuery, either to be delivered to clients as a static template package/framework for outside CMS integration, or integrated with systems such as Drupal, WordPress or PHP (or occasionally legacy .NET) projects in-house.
 Liaising with project managers and back-end development team to ensure consistent quality and smooth project progression, whether working in-office, remotely or from home.
-Co-working with other development team members made easy with tools such as Slack, Sqwiggle, Basecamp, Jira and of course, Git (via CodeBase) for source control.
+Co-working with other development team members made easy with tools such as Slack, Basecamp, Jira and of course, Git (currently via Codebase) for source control.

-Have been involved in a long list of projects for a diverse range of clients such as Macmillan English, Palgrave Macmillan, Nestlé, various universities, communication specialists, and a law firm based in Washington D.C.
+Have been involved in a long list of projects for a diverse range of clients such as Macmillan English, Palgrave Macmillan, Nestlé, various universities, communication specialists, and some US based law firms.

 Front-End Developer / Designer (2010 – 2011)

 Transforming the Photoshop templates crafted by our creative lead into functional, compliant, optimised markup, and ultimately working sites.
 Experience with learning an in-house CMS based in C# .NET, some exposure to Ruby on Rails, and also developing extensions and integrating in other CMSes including WordPress, ExpressionEngine, Magento and vBulletin.
 Involvement with writing copy, wireframing, and creating user interfaces for client-facing admin areas.
 Liaising with our creative lead, project managers and back-end developers to ensure smooth progress and handovers for project stages, use of source control (SVN/Git) for collaborative input.

 Placement Opportunity (2010)